oracle/weblogic-kubernetes-operator/docs-source/content/security/secrets.md

 The helm chart for installing the operator has an option to specify the image pull secret used for the operator's image when using a private registry.
-The Kubernetes `Sercret` of type `docker-registry` should be created in the namespace where the operator is deployed.
+The Kubernetes `Secret` of type `docker-registry` should be created in the namespace where the operator is deployed.

 Here is an example of using the `helm install` command to set the image name and image pull secret: